garrandall/popular-music-data/tracks/add-some-music-to-your-day-the-beach-boys.md

 Is like a companion
 (Add some music, add some music)
 For your lonely soul
-Oo oo oo woo oo woo oo oo oo oooo
+Oo oo oo woo oo woo oo oo oo oo

 When day is over (when day is over)